| Jo was in her California apartment. The phone rang. "Hello?""Hello?" a British accent returned.

 Chris and Annie looked at each other.

 Jo nudged Annie.
-"Annie your present!" she whispered.
+"Annie

 "I got you something."
 Annie muttered.